WPMedia/arc-themes-blocks/blocks/medium-promo-block/README.md

 # `@wpmedia/medium-promo-block`

-Medium Manual Promo Block provides a way for a PageBuilder user to create a data-driven promo item using content data.
+Medium Promo Block provides a way for a PageBuilder user to create a data-driven promo item using content data.

 ## Acceptance Criteria